Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Introduction

-We forgo the existing complex approaches, which are dependent upon functions of the moments of the coefficients of interest (often unknowable in practice) across multiple models, for a simpler approach.
 Principal component analysis (PCA), a popular nonparametric dimension reduction technique, offers a promising way to adapt existing informative sampling designs to accommodate multiple modeling objectives.
-The components succinctly summarize the variability within the data, and, conveniently, applying PCA on centered and scaled data (or on the data's covariance matrix) inherently resolves the issue of differences in the variables' scales.
-We explore how PCA can be used to capture information across multiple error-prone variables and guide targeted sampling strategies for partial validation.
+The principal components succinctly summarize the variability within the data.
+Herein, we explore how PCA can capture information across multiple error-prone variables, each of interest in its own statistical model, and guide targeted sampling strategies for partial validation.